fortrabbit/blog/new-platform-beta.md

 title: New platform public beta
 naviTitle: New platform public beta
 intro: A new hosting experience at your fingertips
-lead: After years of development and months of alpha testing, we're thrilled to announce the public beta of our completely reimagined hosting platform.
+lead: Here is the public beta of new hosting platform.
 wip: false
 tag:
   - changelog